Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Conclusions

 \section{Conclusions}

-In this work, we have made first steps in the development of a lattice model of water that is aimed at making a stronger connection with information obtained from atomistic simulations.
-We present two lattice models that are analagous to graph-theoretical models used in the literature for applications in the understanding of networks\cite{}.
-Specifically, our water networks are built on the 6-coordinated Bethe and Husimi lattices which have been extensively used in the statistical physics community. \\
+In this work, we have made first steps in the development of a lattice model of the hydrogen bond network in water, aimed at making a stronger connection with information obtained from atomistic simulations.
+We present two lattice models that are analogous to graph-theoretical models used in the literature for applications in the understanding of networks.
+Specifically, our water networks are built as vertex models, and studied on the 6-coordinated Bethe and Husimi lattices which have been extensively used in the statistical physics community. \\

-The input for our model is inspired by recent atomistic simulations of water showing that two-thirds of water are locally tetrahedral, while the rest consists of local coordination defects\cite{gasparotto2016probing}.
+The input for our model is inspired by recent atomistic simulations of water showing that two-thirds of water are have 2 incoming and 2 outgoing hydrogen bonds, while the rest consists of local coordination defects\cite{gasparotto2016probing}.
 Tetrahedral waters and defects have a tendency to cluster with each other in the network.
-Our models include a realistic description of not only tetrahedral water molecules, but also the important coordination defects.
+Our models include a description of not only tetrahedral water molecules, but also the important coordination defects.
 Comparing the pair-correlation functions on the lattice to those obtained from the atomistic simulations, we show that our simple models are able to capture many of the important physics of the correlations associated with the tetrahedral waters.
 This demonstrates that the clustering with respect to the most dominant waters in the network is driven purely by entropic effects. \\

 Besides examining local coordination defects and the correlations between them and tetrahedral waters, we also studied longer-range correlations associated with the hydrogen bond patterns in closed loops.
 These types of directional correlations play an important role in understanding the statistical properties of water or proton wires in the hydrogen bond network.
 Interestingly, we can show that the directional correlations within closed loops predicted from some of our models are also consistent with results from previous atomistic simulations.
 Furthermore, we also show that for our lattice models, these types of network correlations are mostly reproduced by the presence of tetrahedral water molecules. \\